-Following a healthy diet is important for everyone – it is the key to maintaining a healthy weight, and minimising your risk of developing chronic diseases such as cardiovascular disease.
+Following a healthy diet is important for everyone – it is the key to maintaining a healthy weight, and reducing your risk of developing chronic diseases such as heart disease.
 A healthy diet for people with type 1 diabetes is the same as what is recommended for everyone.
 Our healthy eating video clip shows you how to build a healthy diet.

 For people with type 1 diabetes, diet and nutrition also play an important role in managing blood glucose levels.

 The main nutrients in our diet that give us energy are: carbohydrate, protein, and fat.
 Understanding how these nutrients and the foods they are in affect your blood glucose and your insulin needs will give you greater confidence when making food choices.

 CarbohydratesCarbohydrate is a vital source of energy for your body, especially the brain.
 When your body digests carbohydrate, it breaks it down into glucose, which is then absorbed into the bloodstream.
 This causes your blood glucose levels to rise.